 Warriors dedicated to mastering the arts of blackpowder weaponry.

-Firing in the Air a Lot: The variant of this trope where a person shoots once into the sky to silence and/or startle people is invoked in the form of the high levelnote level 15 or higher to qualify Deed known as Menacing Shot, which lets the gunslinger spend a Grit point and fire off a round to create a Fear spell.
+- Firing in the Air a Lot: The variant of this trope where a person shoots once into the sky to silence and/or startle people is invoked in the form of the high levelnote Deed known as Menacing Shot, which lets the gunslinger spend a Grit point and fire off a round to create a Fear spell.